-- Highlight the registration key in the e-mail that you received from Avast!
+- 1. Highlight the registration key in the e-mail that you received from avast!
 To do this, move the on-screen cursor so that it is immediately to the left of the first letter of the registration key.
 Click the left mouse button and with the left button still depressed, move the mouse to the right until the whole key is highlighted.
 Release the left mouse button then move the mouse to position the cursor over the highlighted license key.
 Click the right mouse button, and from the menu, select "Copy". - 2.
 Right-click the blue "a-ball" icon in the bottom right corner of your screen and then left click "About avast!" - 3.
 Left click the "License" button in the lower right corner. - 4.
 Position the cursor in the license key box, click the right mouse button and from the list of menu options select "Paste".
 The license key is now entered. - 5.
 Click "OK".
-The program can now continue to be used for 12 months from the end of the 60-day Demo period.
-At the end of that time, it will be necessary simply to apply for and insert a new license key.
+The program can now continue to be used for 12, 24, or 36 months from the end of the 60-day Demo period, depending on the license purchased.
+At the end of that time, it will be necessary simply to purchase and insert a new license key.